northle/docs/src/docs/essentials/services.md

 # Services

-We strongly encourage developers to maintain clean code structure divided into small parts (modules, controllers, and services).
-We believe that controllers should only be responsible for handling requests and responses.
-All business logic should be placed in **service classes**.
+We strongly encourage developers to maintain clean code structure divided into small parts (modules, controllers, services etc.).

+We believe that controllers should only be responsible for handling requests and returning a response.
+All remaining business logic should be placed in **services**.

 ## Creating services